 Style Notes: Christophe Lemaire has been around for some time, but it's only in the past few years that his name has shot into the mass style psyche.
 This is partly down to his pared-back aesthetic becoming a perfect fit for Uniqlo.

-What to Buy: Right now we're loving the bags, which sit perfectly outside the relentless trend cycle.
+What to Buy: Right now, we're loving the bags, which sit perfectly outside the relentless trend cycle.

-Style Notes: Part of Chanel's special ateliers, Maison Michel is a mighty fine purveyor of hats.
+Style Notes: Part of Chanel's special ateliers, Maison Michel is a mighty-fine purveyor of hats.
 From jaunty berets to fedoras, Minnie Mouse ears to tulle veils, if there's an accessory that changes every outfit, it can be found here.

 Style Notes: With Nicolas Ghesquière leading the charge, LV has become a trusted source of burgeoning trends and directional fashion, from the incredible leather jackets down to the equally intricate footwear.

-Style Notes: One part Parisian schoolgirl, one part retro film icon, Paul & Joe (designed by Sophie Mechaly) style often references the '70s.
+Style Notes: One part Parisian schoolgirl, one part retro film icon, Paul & Joe (designed by Sophie Mechaly) often references the '70s.
 Somehow the brand always makes vintage style more wearable, though.
 Clever.

 Style Notes: Midpriced Sandro should be on your list for when you're looking for staples with a twist.
-The brand knows what girls like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.
+The brand knows what people like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.

-Style Notes:Naturellement, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
-It has the floaty attitude of Chloé girls with a more accessible price point.
+Style Notes: Naturally, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
+It has the floaty attitude of Chloé with a more accessible price point.